 by the American College of Surgeons and America Society of Metabolic and

 Bariatric Surgery and voted one of America’s Best Hospitals for

-to lose weight through diet and exercise.
+all efforts to lose weight through diet and exercise.

 Our program features the following elements:

 - Comprehensive care coordination by an RN both before and after surgery